This article is part of The Ascender, the Highrise platform for articles and resources.

 Many brilliant people often struggle to form social connections.
 However, sharing and learning in a group setting can help alleviate this.

 By its nature, group coaching helps build and strengthen social connections.
-These social connections can help professional development in several ways.
+These social connections can help enhance professional development in several ways.

-Social connections are crucial to building a professional network, getting referrals from others, and access to great mentors.
+Social connections are crucial to building a professional network, getting referrals from others, and having access to great mentors.

 Group members often continue building connections beyond the confines of a group coaching session and enjoy the benefits of these connections long after the group program ends.